 When the mother is enrolled, the assigned maternity benefit can be allocated towards the following:

-• Antenatal care, such as ultrasound scans and NIPT;
+- Antenatal care, such as ultrasound scans and Non-Invasive Prenatal Testing;

-• Routine care for the baby in the hospital following birth.
-Routine care excludes medical treatment required by the newborn for any medical condition or symptom.
+- Routine care for the baby in the hospital following birth whilst the mother is warded.
+Please note that routine care excludes any medical treatment needed for the newborn's medical condition or symptoms.

 The "Newborn Care" benefit

-• The cover is ONLY activated upon enrolment of the newborn within 30 days of birth; OTHERWISE, the infant will not be eligible for this benefit and can only be enrolled from the 91st day.
+- To activate this cover, the newborn must be enrolled within 30 days of birth; otherwise, the infant will not be eligible for this benefit and can only be enrolled from the 91st day.

-• If you encounter difficulties securing a birth certificate for enrolment within the first 30 days, please contact us promptly (within the first 30 days), so we can appeal the case with the insurer.
+- If you encounter difficulties obtaining a birth certificate for enrollment within the first 30 days, please contact us promptly (within the first 30 days) so we can assist you in appealing the case with the insurer.